 We arrived in Knysna on the Thursday, two days before the race start on Saturday.
-Six months of preparation had come to an end.
+After our first Epic in 2005 and some time off a solid six months of preparation had come to an end.
 To quote one of our training partners: the truth serum was about to be applied, and we would find out if we had done enough to complete the magical and untamed African race.
 Albert drove our backup vehicle – a Subaru Outback – down from Pretoria; while Alan caught the Cape Epic bus from Cape Town to Knysna.

 On Friday morning, we went for a bit of a warm-up and loosen-up ride to the top of Simola hill – the route that the start of the race would follow.
 Luckily registration later in the morning was a very quick and painless affair as we’d pre-registered online.
 All we had to do was collect and sign for our race packs and we were ready to go.
 Also having pre-booked our massages online, we were allocated the time slots we requested and didn’t have to worry about that.